-Rather than buying a plastic bird feeder this spring time, why not create your own from old bakeware that is beyond repair such as cake tins and enamel lids.
+Rather than buying a plastic bird feeder this spring time, why not create your own upcycled bird feeder using old bakeware that is beyond repair such as cake tins and enamel lids.
 They look great hanging in groups too and the birds will love you for it!

 - A selection of vintage metal and enamel bakeware.
 You will need a bowl like shape for the bottom half and a plate like lid that is the same size or larger.

 - A three piece metal chain from an old hanging basket with 3 hooks at the base and the top hook still in place

 - A drill with HSS metal cutting drill bits

 - Metal files – a round and flat file